opsani/helm/charts/fiber-http/README.md

 ## Wrap up

-We should now have our main application (fiber-http) runnning with with an envoy sidebar, a k6 pod generating load, an Opsani Servo pod and within a few minutes we'll expect to also see our application canary deployed:
+We should now have our main application (fiber-http) runnning with with an envoy sidecar, a k6 pod generating load, an Opsani Servo pod and within a few minutes we'll expect to also see our application canary deployed:

 ```
 ❯ kubectl get pods